gurung-sekai/Hack-Notts-2025/ReadMe.md

 **The Legend of Aetheria** is a 2D dungeon crawler built entirely in **pure Java**, without any engines or frameworks.
 Each dungeon is procedurally generated with randomized obstacles, enemy placements, and door configurations — creating a fresh experience every time.

+## Progression & Difficulty

+- **Difficulty selection:** Every new adventure begins with a choice between **Easy** (respawn at the latest boss checkpoint) and **Hard** (permadeath) modes.
+- **Vitality upgrades:** You now start too frail to challenge the first boss; collect coins and purchase at least **two Vitality Sigils** from the shop to unlock that battle.
+Later bosses demand even more sigils, so plan your farming routes.
+- **Safe exploration:** The first rings of rooms (and any area while a boss door is waiting) stay combat-focused rather than boss-gated, letting you grind coins and strength upgrades before you choose to advance on a guardian.
+- **Dungeon wards & healing:** Additional wards can be purchased to extend your dungeon health pool while keeping the original base hearts intact.
+Healing flasks remain for topping off between encounters.
+- **Scaling combat:** Defeating enemies increases your damage tier, and every conquered boss raises both their future health pools and your own heroic stats—keeping encounters tense right to the finale.

+Together these systems ensure a deliberate power curve: prepare in the dungeon, spend wisely in the shop, and only then tackle the guardians guarding each lair.

+## Development Documentation

+- [Legacy Maintenance Playbook](docs/LegacyMaintenancePlaybook.md) — structured guidance for tackling milestone-based upkeep, tagging releases, and keeping documentation consistent.
+- [Trap System Overview](docs/TrapSystem.md) — explains the reusable animation loader, trap APIs, and how to export compatible Aseprite sprites.

 > **Windows build note:** If you are working inside a OneDrive-synchronised folder, Gradle will automatically redirect its build output to `%LOCALAPPDATA%\HackNotts\legend-of-esran` to avoid the `Unable to delete directory … build/classes/java/main` error.
 You can override the location via the `legend.buildDir` Gradle property or the `GRADLE_BUILD_DIR` environment variable when needed.

 > **Boss sprite sequences:** Pre-sliced boss frames placed under `src/resources/bosses/<Name>/…` (or similar prefixed directories) are now detected automatically.
 The game will load those numbered PNGs directly and only fall back to runtime sheet slicing when no split frames are found.